aldehu/evaluation_metrics/README.md

 **Corresponding author:** Alex de la Cruz Huayanay, aldehu@alumni.usp.br

+This material serves as a supplementary resource to the paper "Performance of Evaluation Metrics for Classification in Imbalanced Data" (https://doi.org/10.1007/s00180-024-01539-5)

 ## Previous installations
 To run the scripts in python, you will need the pystan package.
 More details in https://mc-stan.org/users/interfaces/pystan.